panCtrlV/bigDataStat-book/chapter5.md

-# Chapter 5 Parallel Computing in R on Personal Computers
+# Chapter 5 Native Parallel Computing in R

 `parallel` package (TODO: fork processes instead of instantiate threads?) provides two interfaces, one like the `multicoare` package and one like the `snow` package.